AnandTenneti/SampleProject/README.md

    different browsers.
 5. **Running Tests**: Describes how to execute the tests using Maven or an IDE.
    The tests are run using the maven commands

 To run the whole test suite

    mvn clean test

-   To run all the tests in a class mvn clean test -Dtest=UiElementsTest6
+To run all the tests in a class

+   mvn clean test -Dtest=UiElementsTest6

-   To run a single test in a class mvn clean test -Dtest=UiElementsTest6#test_autoWait To run tests in a specified browser mvn clean test -Dbrowser=firefox
+To run a single test in a class mvn clean test -Dtest=UiElementsTest6#test_autoWait

+To run tests in a specified browser mvn clean test -Dbrowser=firefox

-   By defualt, if no browser is specified in the command line, the tests will run in chromw browser in headless mode
+   By default, if no browser is specified in the command line, the tests will run in chromw browser in headless mode
 6. **Test Reporting**: Explains where users can find the test results and reports.